The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: Preliminaries

 \subsection{Cohomology for $G$, $G_1$ and $\g$}

 In this section, $G$ will be simple and simply-connected.
 In the subsequent analysis, it will be necessary to know the ordinary Lie algebra cohomology groups $\opH^1(\g,V)$ for $V$ a simple restricted $\g$-module of small dimension.
 We will first reduce our considerations to the restricted Lie algebra cohomology.
-If $G_1$ denotes the first Frobenius kernel of $G$ then we may identify restricted cohomology with the usual Hochschild cohomology for $G_1$.
+In this section, $G_1$ denotes the first Frobenius kernel of $G$---we warn the reader that we sometimes use subscripts to index groups, but it will be clear from the context our intent.
+We may identify restricted cohomology for $\g$ with the usual Hochschild cohomology for $G_1$.
 Recall the exact sequence \cite[I.9.19(1)]{Jan03}:

 From this it follows that if $V^\g=0$ (i.e. $\g$ has no fixed points on $V$) then $\opH^1(G_1,V)\to \opH^1(\g,V)$ is an isomorphism.
 This happens particularly in the case that $V$ is simple and non-trivial.
 The main result of this section is Proposition \ref{h1sless64} below, which gives every instance of a simple restricted $G$-module $V$ of dimension at most $64$ such that the groups $\opH^1(G_1,V)\cong\opH^1(\g,V)$ are non-trivial.
 In order to prove this proposition, we will need some auxiliary results.
 The following useful result relates to weights in the closure of the lowest alcove, $\bar{C}_{\Z}=\{\lambda\in X(T)\mid 0\leq\la \lambda+\rho,\beta^\vee\rangle\leq p\text{ for all }\beta\in R^+\}$.
 It is immediate from \cite[Cor.~5.4 B(i)]{BNP02}.